syedmuhammadhasan/The-Hungry-Ducks/README.md

 # 6. Build
 for every image included on the page, a link to the corresponding implementation of World::build,

-# 7. Acknowledgment
-acknowledge all third party sources of used assets or resources, once where they are used, e.g. in the caption of a rendered image, and again in an Acknowledgment section toward the bottom of the page.

 # 8. Team
  ![Syed M, Hasan](images/hasan.png) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;